UMDLARS/pac-bot/intro.md

 Here are some useful game rules:

  * Eat all the pellets in the level to go to the next map.
- * Fruit bonuses increase on upper levels.
+ * Fruit bonuses increase in point value on upper levels.
  * Energizer pellets allow you to eat ghosts for 50 turns.
  * Eating ghosts gives a score boost.
  * Ghosts are disabled for a short time after they are eaten.
  * You lose a life if you are touched by a ghost.
+ * The game ends when you run out of lives (or turns).

 # Motion